-The 2002 Sustainable Water Management Strategy sets out Kāpiti Coast District Council's vision for water management in the District over the next fifty years.
-Central to this Strategy is there is considerable room within each catchment within the next fifty years for further development.
+The 2002 Sustainable Water Management Strategy sets out the Council's vision for water management in the District over the next fifty years.
+Central to this Strategy is the fact that there is considerable room for further development within each catchment over the next fifty years.
 That potential is only there if water demand is reduced and there is careful management of water storage.

-The Strategy set a peak water target of 400 Litre/person/day by 2013/14, with an additional 90 litres for leakage.
+The Strategy set a peak water target of 400 l/p/d by 2013/14, with an additional 90 litres for leakage.
 To reach the target, the Council recognised households, schools and businesses, and the Council itself each play its part.
 This was subsequently revised by the water conservation plan and consent requirements.